sohandillikar/call-sense/README.md

 ---

-## 💬 Why Call Sense Matters
+## 💬 Why CallSense Matters

 In today's competitive business landscape, **customer experience is everything**.
 Companies that can't understand their customers' needs, frustrations, and satisfaction levels are destined to fail.

-Call Sense transforms the **black box** of customer calls into a **crystal clear window** of business intelligence.
+CallSense transforms the **black box** of customer calls into a **crystal clear window** of business intelligence.
 Every call becomes data.
 Every insight becomes action.
 Every customer interaction becomes an opportunity for growth.

 **Don't let another customer call go unnoticed.
 Turn every conversation into competitive advantage.**